IPadOS 26: Multitasking

+In iPadOS 26.2, Apple added new gestures to create window tiling setups by dragging app icons from the dock to either outer edge of the display to tile to half the display's size, the center of the display to open as a window or onto chevrons that appear to the left and right of the display to place a window in Slide Over.
+If another window is in fullscreen or filled above the dock, it will reflow to enable a tiling layout.
+Users can minimize one app and maximize another by dragging the divider bar all the way over, causing the minimized window to open in fullscreen the next time it is invoked.
+This addition is commonly referred to as the return of Split View, however, Apple does not refer to it as such as window tiling generally does not line up with Apple's definition of a Split View.

+In iPadOS 26.4, Apple added gray outlines around windows should Dark Mode be enabled.
+These precisely follow the window's outline, which fill in corners while tiling, so the outline will extend into the rounded corners of the display found in many iPad models.
+However, this is not addressed in 26.5.

 Journal

 The Journal app, previously available only on iOS, now has a dedicated iPadOS and macOS version, with the iPadOS version having support for the Apple Pencil stylus.

 Preview

-iPadOS 26 now has a Preview app, similar to its equivalent on macOS, with Apple Pencil support to enable features such as markup.
+iPadOS 26 now includes a Preview app, similar to its macOS counterpart, with Apple Pencil support for features such as markup.

 Local Capture

-iPadOS can now separately record high-quality video and audio streams while using applications like video conferencing, which can be shared or used in editing applications for podcasting.
+iPadOS can now record high-quality video and audio streams separately while using applications like video conferencing, which can be shared or used in podcasting-editing applications.
 The local capture is encoded as an MP4 file, using HEVC video and FLAC audio.

 Supported devices

-iPadOS 26 requires an A12 processor or later.
-It drops support for the 7th-generation iPad, which features an A10 SoC.
+iPadOS 26 requires the A12 chip or later.
+It drops support for the seventh-generation iPad, which has an A10 SoC.

-The 3rd-generation iPad Air is the only supported iPad with a 10.5-inch display, while the 5th-generation iPad Mini is the only supported iPad with a 7.9-inch display.
-Both of these, along with the 8th gen iPad are the supported white bezel iPads that run iPadOS 26.
+The third-generation iPad Air is the only supported iPad with a 10.5-inch display, while the fifth-generation iPad Mini is the only supported iPad with a 7.9-inch display.
+Both of these, along with the eighth-gen iPad, are the supported iPads with a white bezel that run iPadOS 26.

-Apple Intelligence requires an Apple M1 or Apple A17 Pro processor or newer.
+Certain older devices have limited features, such as Spatial Scenes requiring an Apple A14 chip or newer.

 iPads that support iPadOS 26 are: